Information about how your pay is used to calculate your benefits.

 If you work part time we use your full time equivalent pay for benefits calculated in the 1995/2008 scheme.

-Further information is found in the member guide on the NHS Pensions website.
+You can find more information in our member guide on the NHS Pensions website.

 Practitioner pension statement